StreetSupport/streetsupport-web/README.md

 * Vanilla JavaScript is in use with minimal libraries, try to install framework/modules only when needed,
 * No Angular or similar please (for now!),
 * ES2015 is fully supported in the workflow,
 * Client side templating (Hogan.js/mustache) is in use but do any logic in the API/JavaScript.
-Use templating for rendering output only.
+Use templating for rendering output only,
+* To use client side templating, you must use a \ before each statement.